Get instant quote

 1. The digital CAD model is converted into G-code, the machine-readable language that guides tool paths.

-2. A precisely sized material block (called a blank or workpiece) is securely mounted to the bed using a vise or clamps.
+2. A precisely sized material block, also called a blank or workpiece, is securely mounted to the bed using a vise or clamps.

-3. Proper alignment is critical—tools like touch probes ensure accurate positioning before machining begins.
+3. Proper alignment is critical.
+Tools such as touch probes ensure accurate positioning before machining begins.

-4. High-speed cutting tools remove material in multiple stages: a rough pass for speed, followed by finishing passes for precision.
+4. High-speed cutting tools remove material in multiple stages.
+A rough pass prioritizes speed, followed by finishing passes for precision.

-5. If the part has features that can’t be reached from one side, the workpiece may need to be repositioned or flipped for additional operations.
+5. If features cannot be reached from one side, the workpiece is repositioned or flipped for additional operations.

 After machining, milled parts require deburring.
 Deburring is the manual process of removing small defects from a finished part.
-These defects, generally found on sharp edges, come from material deformation during machining.
-For example, when a drill exits the far side of a through hole, it will leave blemishes that need removal.
-This is a standard part of the process when you order CNC milled parts from Protolabs Network.
+These defects, generally found on sharp edges, result from material deformation during machining.
+For example, when a drill exits the far side of a through hole, it leaves blemishes that need removal.
+This is a standard part of the process when ordering CNC milled parts from Protolabs Network.

-We also inspect the part’s critical dimensions to ensure the correct tolerances are achieved.
-After this, the part is ready for use or for post-processing.
+Critical dimensions are then inspected to verify that the correct tolerances are achieved.
+After this, the part is ready for use or for post-processing

-There is a lot to explore when it comes to coatings and finishes for CNC-machined parts (milled and turned alike), so here are some helpful resources:
+There is more to explore on coatings and finishes for CNC machined parts, so here are helpful resources:

 • Part marking for CNC machining